Friday, 30 January 2015

 • Amount received through sale of fixed assets and investments, etc.

 • Gross Profit or funds generated from business operations during the year.
-This amount is calculated in a different way through indirect method by taking the net loss during the year and back calculating the gross funds in a format described below separately in worksheet
+This amount is calculated differently through the indirect method by taking the net loss during the year and back calculating the gross funds in a format described below separately in the worksheet

 • Decrease, if any, in the working capital.
 This figure is also calculated by deriving the changes between working capital of two years as per explanation given below separately in a worksheet.